-When considering simple, budget-friendly solutions for managing tasks, requests, or issues, a Microsoft Excel ticketing system is an excellent choice.
+When considering simp, budget-friendly solutions for managing tasks, requests, or issues, a Microsoft Excel ticketing system is an excellent choice.
 This system utilizes the versatile and familiar Excel platform to create an organized space where tickets can be logged, tracked, and resolved.

 With Excel, you can tailor a ticketing system to fit specific organizational needs by setting up a spreadsheet with columns for each relevant detail—like ticket ID, issue description, priority, assignment, status, and resolution date.
 This setup helps maintain a clear overview of tasks and ensures that nothing slips through the cracks.